top of page

 Facilitator: Trischa Goodnow

-• Viscomm participants are asked to bring one photograph that best sums up their identity.
+• Viscomm participants are asked to bring one (tangible) photograph that best sums up their identity.
 Look for an email from Trischa for further instructions.

 Conference Room is in Rams Horn Lodge